How We Collect Information

 SugarCRM recognizes the privacy interests of children and we encourage parents and guardians to take an active role in their children's online activities and interests.
 This Site is not intended for children under the age of 13.
 SugarCRM does not target this Site to children under 13.
 SugarCRM does not knowingly collect personal information from children under the age of 13.

-US-EU Safe Harbor Privacy Principles
+US-EU Privacy Shield

 We reserve the right to change, modify, add or remove portions of this statement from time to time and in our sole discretion, but will alert you that changes have been made by indicating on the statement the date it was last updated.
 Your continued access to the Sites and Services will indicate your acceptance of our updated Policy.
 We recommend that users revisit this statement on occasion to learn of any changes.